-As for 2016, high voltage equipment, which suffers operational losses and requires annual recharge is managed by the companys.
+As for 2017, high voltage equipment, which suffers operational losses and requires annual recharge is managed by the companys.
 Medium voltage equipment is leak proof and will be returned to the manufacturer after the expiry of its lifetime.

 These 3 companies provided exact data on annual operating losses meanwhile other companies pointed out that there have been no emissions from their equipment.
 Operating losses from electric equipment are relevant exclusively to high voltage grid.
-SF_6 containing units used in medium voltage grid are hermetic.
+SF6 containing units used in medium voltage grid are hermetic.
 Leak proof is guaranteed and serviced by the producer.
 At the end of the service period the units will be returned to the producer.
-Up until now the companies operating medium voltage grid were not asked to provide any measurements or tests to proof emissions from sealed units.
+Until now the companies operating medium voltage grid were not asked to provide any measurements or tests to proof emissions from sealed units.

-All companies maintained that the lifetime of their equipment has not expired yet therefore there have been no emissions at system disposal (but even in such case the equipment would be forwarded to the manufacturer).
+All companies ensured that the lifetime of their equipment has not expired yet therefore there have been no emissions at system disposal (but even in such case the equipment would be forwarded to the manufacturer).

-Private limited liability company and joint stock company also declared the use of the SF6 gas in their equipment:
+Operating companies also declared the use of the SF6 gas in their equipment:

-- the SF6 gas has been contained in high voltage power equipment of joint stock company since 2000, no operating losses have been registered so far; - the SF6 gas has been contained in many facilities operated by private limited liability company for about 20 years, the equipment is hermetic, no maintenance has been required so far (in such case the equipment would be forwarded to the manufacturer).
+- the SF6 gas has been contained in high voltage power equipment since 2000, no operating losses have been registered so far; - the SF6 gas has been contained in many facilities operated by electrical company for about 20 years, the equipment is hermetic, no maintenance has been required so far (in such case the equipment would be forwarded to the manufacturer).

-Following the 2006 IPCC Guidelines, emissions were estimated using Tier 3 method (on the basis of the data directly obtained from each company) for the period 1995-2016 (first operating losses were registered in 1995).
+Following the 2006 IPCC Guidelines, emissions were estimated using Tier 3 method (on the basis of the data directly obtained from each company) for the period 1995-2017 (first operating losses were registered in 1995).